John R. Quinn (bishop): Archbishop of Oklahoma City

-On November 17, 1971, he was appointed Bishop of Oklahoma City-Tulsa.
-When the diocese was split to form the Archdiocese of Oklahoma City and the Diocese of Tulsa on December 13, 1972, Quinn became the first Archbishop of Oklahoma City.
+On November 17, 1971, Quinn was appointed bishop of Oklahoma City-Tulsa by Paul VI.
+When the Vatican split the diocese to form the Archdiocese of Oklahoma City and the Diocese of Tulsa on December 13, 1972, Quinn became the first archbishop of Oklahoma City.

 The website of that Archdiocese reports that "he revealed his priorities by his actions: emphasis on priestly vocations, desire for better pastoral care of Spanish-speaking Catholics, re-establishment of a Catholic newspaper, appointment of a full-time youth director, and a reorganization of Catholic charities."
-As leader of the new Archdiocese, Quinn "fought against the death penalty, championed land reform and complained about extremism in the right-to-life movement."

-Pope Paul VI named Quinn to participate in the 1974 World Synod of Bishops.
+As leader of the new archdiocese, Quinn "fought against the death penalty, championed land reform and complained about extremism in the right-to-life movement."
+Paul VI named Quinn to participate in the 1974 World Synod of Bishops.

 Archbishop of San Francisco

-Quinn's appointment by Pope Paul VI in 1977 was received with local praise; for almost his entire episcopate in San Francisco the archbishop enjoyed the support of priests and the lay faithful.
-In his early years in the Bay Area he was simultaneously president of the USCC NCCB, which often kept him away from the archdiocese.
+Quinn was appointed by Paul VI in 1977 as archbishop of San Francisco.
+In his early years in the Bay Area, he was simultaneously president of the USCC and NCCB, which often kept him away from the archdiocese.
 He was the first bishop of a diocese west of the Mississippi to become president of the USCC.
-He succeeded Joseph Bernardin (then Bishop of Cincinnati).
+He succeeded Bishop Joseph Bernardin.
 Kenneth Briggs, writing for The New York Times, deemed Quinn to be "much more at ease with the press than his predecessor".
 The same article described Quinn as "a polished, courtly gentleman, self-assured with a substantial element of modesty and self-effacement."

-Quinn recognized that the Archdiocese was too large for effective pastoral governance and helped devise plans for the creation of the Diocese of San Jose, which was erected by Pope John Paul II on January 27, 1981.
+Quinn recognized that the archdiocese was too large for effective pastoral governance.
+He helped to implement the final plans for the Diocese of San José, which was erected by Pope John Paul II on January 27, 1981.
+In 1987, Quinn took a medical leave to deal with depression.

+After the 1989 Loma Prieta earthquake, Quinn closed a dozen parishes whose churches had been severely damaged.
+This plan drew the wrath of many priests, 41 of whom signed a dissenting petition.
+Quinn sold the former archiepiscopal residence and in 1992 moved into the cathedral rectory, where he lived with fellow clergy until his retirement.